ayalan/deg-practice/README.md

 ## Introduction

-This guide will walk us through analyzing single-cell RNA sequencing (scRNA-seq) data from [GSE183590](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE183590), a dataset from the paper [Single-cell RNA sequencing for the identification of early-stage lung cancer biomarkers from circulating blood](https://www.nature.com/articles/s41525-021-00248-y).
+We'll learn how to process FASTQ files, cluster cell types, visualize the data, and identify differentially expressed genes (DEGs) by analyzing scRNA-seq data from [GSE183590](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE183590), a dataset from the paper [Single-cell RNA sequencing for the identification of early-stage lung cancer biomarkers from circulating blood](https://www.nature.com/articles/s41525-021-00248-y).

 (I'm a newbie to bioinformatics and molecular biology so please pardon my mistakes.
 I'm updating this document as I go.)

-We'll learn how to process FASTQ files, cluster cell types, visualize the data, and identify differentially expressed genes (DEGs).

 We'll use Docker containers to manage the software environment, making it easier to run tools without installing them directly on our system.